By breaking down norms that may block the way forward, you can rebuild authentic strength to support your life in recovery.

 Senior Clinical Director of Men’s Treatment Services

-A continuing care plan that fits your individual needs and life situation will ensure you have the support and tools needed to sustain recovery when you leave Caron.
+Your treatment team puts together a continuing care plan designed for your needs and life situation, ensuring you have the support and tools needed to sustain recovery when you leave Caron.